 Heroin Crisis Creates New Threat to Public Health and Environment

-Hiding along the sidewalks, hiking trails, rivers, beaches and in the fields, playgrounds, and streets that we travel and that our children play are drug syringes left behind by heroin users.
-With today’s heroin epidemic only expanding and strengthening its grip on America, it was only a matter of time before innocent people and the habitat in which we live became unsuspecting victims of our nation’s drug crisis.
+Hiding along the sidewalks, hiking trails, rivers, beaches and in the fields, playgrounds, and streets we travel and that our children play are drug syringes left behind by many heroin users.
+With today’s heroin epidemic only expanding and strengthening its grip on America, it was just a matter of time before innocent people and the habitat in which we live would become unsuspecting victims of our nation’s drug crisis.

-Needles used to inject illicit drugs are turning up left and right across the country – from big urban cities to small rural areas.
-The number of syringes gathered by public officials annually over the last five years sheds light on the gravity of this new health concern created by drug addiction.
+Needles and syringes used to inject illicit drugs are turning up left and right all across the country – from big urban cities to small rural areas.
+The number of syringes gathered annually by public officials over the last five years sheds light on the gravity of drug addiction in America and the severity of this developing health concern.

-In smaller cities, officials gather several hundreds of syringes each year, with Portland, Maine accounting for 700 thus far in 2017 and projected to surpass their total of 900 in 2016 altogether.
-For highly populated cities, however, the number of syringes accumulated in the length of a year reaches far beyond these numbers.
+In smaller cities, officials gather several hundred syringes from city grounds each year, with Portland, Maine accounting for 700 in 2017 thus far and projected to surpass their 2016 total of 900 significantly.
+For highly populated cities, however, the amount of improperly discarded needles and syringes accumulated in the length of a year reaches far beyond these numbers.

-In March 2016 alone, San Francisco, California collected approximately 2,900 needles – over three times the total amount for Portland in the year 2016 altogether.
-Though drastic, these numbers are understandable based on both city’s size and population density.
-What is incomprehensible though is the dramatic increase that San Francisco faced when comparing numbers from March 2016 to March 2017.
-More than 13,000 syringes were collected in San Francisco, California in the month of March alone; approximately a 4.5 increase from the same month of the previous year and over 14 times greater than the 2016 total for Portland.
+In March 2016 alone, there were approximately 2,900 needles collected in San Francisco, California – over three times the total amount for Portland in the year 2016 altogether.
+Though drastic, these numbers are somewhat expected when considering both the city’s size and population density.
+What is incomprehensible though, is the dramatic increase that San Francisco detected when comparing numbers from March 2016 to March 2017.
+More than 13,000 syringes were found throughout San Francisco in the month of March alone; approximately a 4.5 increase from the same month of the previous year, and over 14 times greater than the 2016 total for Portland.

-This presents many dangers for people in public places, as anyone can easily be stuck by a discarded needle located within their surroundings.
-People can step on needles while walking in public parks, or they may encounter one and pick it up for proper disposal, but are accidentally stuck by the needle while doing so.
+This presents many dangers to the health and safety of the public, as anyone can easily be pricked by a discarded needle located within their surroundings.
+Someone may step on a needle while walking in a public park or might encounter one and pick it up for proper disposal, but then accidentally stick themselves while doing so.
 Children are said to be the most at risk when it comes to this rising problem.

 In California, a girl the age of six put a discarded syringe in her mouth, confusing it for a thermometer.
-Though no harm was caused to the young girl, the event brings attention to the unfortunate possibilities that could happen to curious or unaware children who come in contact with needles that may be carrying blood-borne illnesses.
+Though the young girl ultimately suffered no physical harm, this event brings attention to the unfortunate consequences that curious or unaware children could suffer if they were to come in contact with needles carrying blood-borne illnesses.

-Confirmation on whether anyone has gotten sick after being poked by these needles is still unclear.
+Confirmation on whether anyone has contracted an infection or sickness after getting poked by an abandoned needle is still unclear.
 The opioid epidemic is the cause, and discarded syringes becoming a danger to the public and environment is the effect.
-Many efforts have been – and continue to be – put in place to stop America’s drug crisis at the source.
+Many efforts have been and continue to be put in place to stop America’s drug crisis at the source.
 Access to opioid addiction treatment programs is increasing exponentially across the U.S. Additionally, creating awareness about needles and syringes dumped in public locations, and having officials such as community outreach groups comb these areas for remnants of heroin use, are effective ways to help combat this problem.

 - Do not pick it up.
 By handling a discarded syringe, you could be exposing yourself to possible disease or drugs.
 Many people are unaware of the correct way to dispose of needles, and therefore, it’s best to have a trained specialist come to the site and collect it to ensure proper removal.